Educational Video Activity 1: Instructional or Inspirational Video

 KU Basketball (zip)

-- Create a New Movie: Open iMovie and Under File select New Moviet.
-Name the movie.
+- Create a New Project: Open iMovie and Under File select New Project.
+Name the project.

 - In iMovie Under File select Import Movies.
 Now import the the segments of the practice files to your project.

 - Learn more about the features and functions of iMovie by going to Atomic Learning iMovie tutorial.

 - Post your video on youtube.com, schooltube.com or create a podcast.

 - Click on sign up, if you don't have a youtube account.